Low latency becomes

 The importance of latency in 5G for telcos?

 We are only just beginning to explore some possible applications, at least in the coming months/years.
-A robotic surgical procedure or autonomous vehicle, for example, are discussed.

 There is a strong correlation between latency and Internet interaction speed.
 To deliver the lowest latency rate, you must analyze and adapt to the line.
 By doing this, quality results could be delivered in a shorter period of time.
+There are some businesses that can gain an edge, such as those run by manufacturers, construction companies, logistics companies, and transportation companies.
+Monitoring, identifying, and fixing technical issues can be done much before they negatively affect processes.

 A solution is being developed for machines to solve the latency problem, not for humans.
 The difference between 40ms and 60ms cannot be experienced by humans, but by machines.
 A 10-ms difference can be detected quickly by devices used in time-critical communication.